Missaellopez55/Raspberry-Pi-4B-Cluster-KU/README.md

 # Raspberry-Pi-4B-Cluster-KU

-This is a educational project where parallel computing is employed. in this case using matrix calculation through OpenMPI
+This is a educational project where parallel computing is employed.
+In this case, using matrix calculation through OpenMPI